fishbullet/foundationdb/Article.en.md

 ## Purpose

-This how-to is supposed to be for learning.
-It was writen for developers who wants to try the FoundationDB.
+This how-to is supposed for learning and was written for developers who wants to try the FoundationDB.

 > [FoundationDB](https://apple.github.io/foundationdb/index.html) is a distributed database designed to handle large volumes of structured data across clusters of commodity servers.
+> It organizes data as an ordered key-value store and employs [ACID transactions](https://en.wikipedia.org/wiki/ACID) for all operations.
+> It is especially well-suited for read/write workloads but also has excellent performance for write-intensive workloads.

 <sub>You can find the source code for this article [here]().</sub>